Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/working-with-openstack-api.md

 ```

 ## Change region
-To change the region do the dollowing:
+To change the region, do the dollowing:

 * Edit your *ventus_credentials file*, change currently selected region to another one;
 * Dot source your ventus_credentials file: